hl416/hl416.github.io/_posts/2014-08-02-set_up_a_cloudera_hadoop_cluster.md

 I then found the cause is:

-INFO org.apache.hadoop.hbase.regionserver.HRegionServer: STOPPED: Unhandled: org.apache.hadoop.hbase.ClockOutOfSyncException: Server crdc-c240-10,60020,1407891253501 has been rejected; Reported time is too far out of sync with master.
+INFO org.apache.hadoop.hbase.regionserver.HRegionServer: STOPPED: Unhandled: org.apache.hadoop.hbase.ClockOutOfSyncException: Server c240-10,60020,1407891253501 has been rejected; Reported time is too far out of sync with master.
 Time difference of 53040ms > max allowed of 30000ms

 One solution is to set the ntp server for these servers, but our servers cannot connect to Internet.
 I then directly set the time of my two servers by using the "date" command in shell.

 Today, i noted that when one instance of a service cannot successfully start.
 Then instead of only checking the stderr.log in the web GUI, i can also check the role log in the same page.
 In particular, i can check the same role path in the actual machine, then i can find more useful info.

+When using sqoop to import data, sometimes the data types in the databases are not supported in hive, e.g., macaddr.
+In this case, if you import the table directly, then you would encounter the error that "No Java type for SQL type 1111 for column".
+Using query with type casting would fix this problem.

+sqoop import --connect jdbc:postgresql://10.79.57.70/cqdb --query 'select ts,mac::text,x,y,shop,floor from wanda.pos WHERE $CONDITIONS' --split-by ts --target-dir /user/cloudera/wanda --fields-terminated-by '\t' --hive-import  --username primea --password primea --hive-table mse_wanda -- --schema wanda

+Always keep in mind to make everything look fine: every service with a good status and all the configs be deployed to clients.
+A unconsistent status would lead to a lot of unexpected situations/problems.

+One day, when i run pig or yarn, the job hangs and no log/info is output.
+I spend a long time to try to fix but failed.
+Finally i reinstalled yarn and everything went fine (In the Host Tab, remove all instances and then add instances).

+Increasing the memory for containers and map/reduce task inceases the performance significantly when i run the pig script with a lot of data.
+These two can be configured by seaching 'container mem' and 'java opts' respectively in the web interface of cloudera yarn configurations.